There are a number of steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport

 - Include a copy Handgun Safety Course certificate,

-- Include a copy of your SSAA membership receipt.
+- Include a copy of your SSAA membership card/receipt.

 Applications for membership are reviewed at each committee meeting (3rd Thursday of each month).